 What is the Harvard Global Public Health for Nurse Leaders Certificate Program?

 The certificate is a nine-month, part-time program consisting of three courses — two in-person and one remote.
+A remote option is offered for the entire program in some circumstances.
 Each course is held over a five day period with pre- and post-session work anticipated.